Maumagnaguagno/Locus/README.md

 ## ToDo's

-- Finish this readme
-- Add a list of commands
 - Add Travis CI to this project
 - Separate parser from output generator methods
+- Add a list of commands to the readme
 - Add perception checks
 - Add belief check